merkle-open/NitroNetSitecore/docs/configuration.md

 	  ]
 	}

-The `config.json` File defines *view*-, *partial*- and *components*-paths, starting at your `NitroNet.BasePath`.
+The `config.json` file defines *view*-, *partial*- and *components*-paths, starting at your `NitroNet.BasePath`.
 In this case, the *atoms* would be located under `~/Nitro/Sample/frontend/components/atoms/`.
-That's all about view-logic resolving of Nitro.
+That's all about view logic resolving of Nitro.